hazemkhaled551/Computer-Vision-Project/README.md

     - Pass the coordinates to the trained model for prediction.
 - **Deliverables:**

-    - Display predicted letter (A, B, L) on the screen.
+    - Display predicted letter (V, W, L) on the screen.
     - Show a rectangle around the detected hand.
 - **Assigned:** Hazem Khaled, Eslam Elhosuiny, Farha Ashraf